Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 1. Introduction

-As indicated in the February 15, 2024 press conference*2 by the head of the Pharmaceutical Manufacturers Association of Japan, the style of drug discovery is changing with the change of modalities.
-Conventional drug discovery by a single company is becoming difficult, and collaboration with multiple partners is considered essential.
+As indicated at the JPMA press conference*2 held on February 15, 2024, the style of drug discovery is changing with the change of modalities.
+It is becoming more and more difficult for a single company to create a drug, and collaboration with multiple partners is considered essential.
 The drug discovery ecosystem needs to be built as a place to realize this, and academia plays an important role as a starting point for drug discovery (e.g., seed creation).
 Therefore, we investigated the current state of academia, including international comparisons, focusing on the number of papers, the number of researchers, and R&D expenditures, which are all indicators of research strength.

 2. current status of the number of papers